Customize Consent Preferences

 Pizza Manufaktúra serves some of the best pizzas in Budapest, a true favourite of locals.

 Bamba Marha is a solid local burger chain which serves great quality burgers at fair prices.
-With 10 locations in Budapest, you can be sure that you’re always close to one of them.
+With 10 locations in Budapest, you are never too far from one of them.